Cervical cancer

 In Northern Ireland, cervical screening is offered to women aged between 25 and 64.

-It aims to prevent cervical cancer.
 The screening test, often called a smear test, detects early precancerous changes in cells that line the cervix.

 Most changes are caused by persistent infection with high risk types of the human papillomavirus (HPV).
 Abnormal changes can be treated.

-All women registered with a GP, who fall within the screening age ranges, are automatically invited to go for a screening test.
+All women registered with a GP, who fall within the screening age ranges, are automatically invited to go for a screening test:

 Make sure your GP has your correct name and address so you receive your invitation for screening.